CoinCheung/BiSeNet/README.md

 3. The authors of bisenetv2 used cocostuff-10k, while I used cocostuff-123k(do not know how to say, just same 118k train and 5k val images as object detection).
 Thus the results maybe different from paper.

-4. The authors did not do experiments on ade20k, thus there is no official training settings, here I simply provide a "make it work" result.
+4. The authors did not report results on ade20k, thus there is no official training settings, here I simply provide a "make it work" result.
 Maybe the results on ade20k can be boosted with better settings.

 5. The model has a big variance, which means that the results of training for many times would vary within a relatively big margin.
 For example, if you train bisenetv2 on cityscapes for many times, you will observe that the result of **ss** evaluation of bisenetv2 varies between 73.1-75.1.